 Use and Disclosure of Health Information That Requires Your Authorization

-(DHHS Agency Name) will not use or disclose your health information without your authorization except as specified in the above examples where use or disclosure of your information is allowed or when required by State or Federal law.
+Cumberland County Department of Public Health will not use or disclose your health information without your authorization except as specified in the above examples where use or disclosure of your information is allowed or when required by State or Federal law.
 For all other uses or disclosures, we will ask you to sign a written authorization that allows us to share or request your health information.
 Before you sign an authorization, you will be fully informed of the exact information you are authorizing to be disclosed/requested and to/from whom the information will be disclosed/requested.

 You may request that your authorization be cancelled by informing our agency Privacy Official that you do not want any additional health information about you exchanged with a particular person/agency.
 You will be asked to sign and date the Authorization Revocation section of your original authorization.
 Your authorization will then be considered invalid at that point in time; however, any actions that were taken on the authorization prior to the time you cancelled your authorization are legal and binding.